Commands

 --watch or --interval to keep it running.
 See

-Usage → Client for the workflow these flags support.Server-side services
+Usage → Local for the workflow these flags support.node local/cronhoster-tools.js: the log browsers

 The installer lays down two systemd units.
 Manage them with ordinary